What is the difference between white and green Marseille soap?

-There are in fact two kinds of Marseille soap:
+There are actually two kinds of Marseille soap:

-The green soap is made from olive oil and coconut oil, or from olive oil and coconut and palm oil.
+The green soap is made from olive oil and coconut oil.
 It gets its green colour from its rich olive oil content.
-This soap is recommended in the bathroom for cleansing the body.
+This soap is recommended in the bathroom for cleansing the body and the face.

 The white soap is made from palm oil (extracted from the oil palm fruit) and coconut oil (extracted from coconuts).
-This soap is traditionally used in the laundry.
+This soap is traditionally used for the laundry.

 The natural white colour of Marseille soap comes from the vegetable oils in it.
 At Marius Fabre, we use no colourings, fragrances or chemical additives.